bitwarden/contributing-docs/docs/architecture/autofill/collecting-page-details.md

-In both of these cases, page detail collection is requested from another content script in the background, we use the `bgCollectPageDetails` command to communicate the request to the `main.background.ts` background page, which then requests that `runtime.backgroun.ts` transmit the `collectPageDetails` messaage to the `autofill.js` content script.
+In both of these cases, page detail collection is requested from another content script in the background, we use the `bgCollectPageDetails` command to communicate the request to the `main.background.ts` background page, which then requests that `runtime.background.ts` transmit the `collectPageDetails` messaage to the `autofill.js` content script.

 The `autofill.js` content script generates the page details and broadcasts a